 2. Yellow Taxi from the Medellín Airport (or to the Airport)

 The ubiquitous yellow taxis in Medellín are another way to get to/from the airport.
 There are roughly 30 taxi companies registered with the city of Medellín.
-And there are several more taxi companies registered in the neighboring municipalities like Envigado and Bello.
+Several more taxi companies are registered in neighboring municipalities like Envigado and Bello.

-The 2023 yellow taxi fare to the José Maria Córdova airport from Medellín is 98,000 pesos effective in June 2023, which includes the toll on the airport road.
+The 2024 yellow taxi fare to the José Maria Córdova airport from Medellín is 110,000 pesos.

-Also, the cost is higher from other municipalities in the valley.
-For example, the fare to the José Maria Córdova airport from Sabaneta in a yellow taxi is higher at 110,000 pesos.
-Also, we also have a detailed Medellín taxi guide.
+Also, the cost is higher than other municipalities in the valley.
+For example, the fare to the José Maria Córdova airport from Sabaneta in a yellow taxi is higher at 125,000 pesos.
+Also, we have a detailed Medellín taxi guide.

-For the return trip from the airport, the white taxis supposedly have an exclusive deal with the airport.
+The white taxis supposedly have an exclusive deal with the airport for the return trip from the airport.
 But you can sometimes find yellow taxis looking for a return fare to Medellín.
-And I have been able to negotiate 75,000 pesos from the airport to Medellín in a yellow taxi.
+And I have negotiated 90,000 pesos from the airport to Medellín in a yellow taxi.

 Colectivo taxis at the Texaco gas station next to San Diego mall